grizzdank/contractflow/docs/project_requirements_document.md

 ## 3. User Flow

-A new user starts by accessing the ContractFlow website and is greeted with a clean, modern registration page.
+A new user starts by accessing the ContractFlo website and is greeted with a clean, modern registration page.
 Registration is smooth and simple, utilizing Supabase for basic authentication, with the option of enhanced flows via Clerkdev if needed.
 After registering with an email and password, the user receives a confirmation email followed by an onboarding guide that explains the key features and benefits of the system.
 This introduction ensures users understand where to go next and how to navigate their new dashboard.

 Once registered, the user is directed to a personalized dashboard designed around their role.
 Administrators see detailed controls for billing, user management, and overall configuration.
 Managers, Reviewers, Contributors, and Viewers each see a tailored view highlighting the contracts and functionalities relevant to their position.
 From the dashboard, users can navigate to the centralized contract repository for search and management, utilize pre-built templates for creating contracts, and set up or receive multi-channel notifications about important dates.
 The intuitive navigation and clear layout ensure users experience a logical, step-by-step progression through contract creation, review, approval, signing, and reporting.